NJ Liquor License Reform Alliance Calls for

-The Liquor License Reform Alliance was formed to show broad and diverse support for changing New Jersey’s archaic liquor license laws that are an impediment to many restaurant’s ability to survive and thrive.
-The alliance is calling for reform in order to help our small businesses, promote equity, and enable New Jersey to better compete in the regional market.
+The Liquor License Reform Alliance was formed to show broad and diverse support for changing New Jersey’s archaic liquor license laws that are an impediment to many restaurants’ ability to survive and thrive.
 The COVID-19 pandemic illustrated how important a liquor license can be for a restaurant’s survival.
+The alliance is calling for reform to help our small businesses, promote equity, and enable New Jersey to better compete in the regional market.

 We welcome you to join the Liquor License Reform Alliance to be listed on this webpage, receive call to action emails, and generally provide moral support to this reform initiative.

 News & Resources